 The disability pension benefits of the earnings-related pension scheme are:

 - the partial disability pension,

-- the disability pension, and
+- the cash rehabilitation benefit, and

 - the partial cash rehabilitation benefit.